Share

 If the money purchase annual allowance has been triggered, only £10,000 can be paid to all defined contribution plans in any pension input period before the annual allowance tax charge is applied.
 The money purchase annual allowance does not apply to contributions to cash balance plans or defined benefit schemes.

-If it is triggered part-way through a pension input period only the contributions made after the trigger are tested against the money purchase annual allowance.
+If it is triggered part-way through a pension input period, only contributions made to defined contribution plans, after the trigger, are tested against the money purchase annual allowance.
 However, the total contributions/accrual in that tax year are also tested against the £60,000 annual allowance.

 Tapered annual allowance

-Since 6 April 2023 - Individuals who have taxable income for a tax year of greater than £260,000 will have their annual allowance for that tax year restricted.
+Individuals who have adjusted income for a tax year of greater than £260,000 will have their annual allowance for that tax year restricted.
 It will be reduced, so that for every £2 of income they have over £260,000, their annual allowance is reduced by £1.
 Any resulting reduced annual allowance is rounded down to the nearest whole pound.

 The maximum reduction is £50,000, so anyone with income of £360,000 or more will have an annual allowance of £10,000.
 Individuals with high income caught by the restriction may therefore have to reduce the contributions paid by them and/or their employers or suffer an annual allowance charge.